An equivalence between critical points for rank constraints versus low-rank factorizations: Convergence guarantees

 \subsubsection{Local optimality}

-Next we turn to the local optimality guarantees that can be obtained when $\f$ exhibits a vanishing gradient, but may have an arbitrarily large condition number $\kappa$.
-(See \secref{conv_lit} for related existing results in the literature.) \begin{theorem} Assume that $\f(X)$ satisfies $\alpha$-RSC~\eqnref{RSC} and $\beta$-RSM~\eqnref{RSM} with respect to rank $r$.
-If $\Xh$ is a global minimizer, i.e.~$\f(\Xh)=\min_{\rank(X)\leq r}\f(X)$, and $\Xh$ satisfies
+Next we turn to the local optimality guarantees, i.e., the existence of local region of attraction, that can be obtained when $\f$ exhibits a vanishing gradient, but may have an arbitrarily large condition number $\kappa$.
+(See \secref{conv_lit} for related existing results in the literature.)